 Tara’s experience also includes representing Personal Representatives of deceased family members in the Desmond Fatality Inquiry under the Fatality Investigations Act from 2020 to 2022, and acting for family members of victims in the Mass Casualty Commission from 2021 to 2022.

 Outside of the office, Tara is an active and engaged volunteer in her community.
 She is a longstanding provincial Board member and current Vice-Chair of Special Olympics Nova Scotia.
 She is the Past President of the PC Party of Nova Scotia, after serving for 3 years as Party President for the NS Progressive Conservative Party.
 In the legal community, she is a board member of the Lawyers Insurance Association of NS and a member (and past executive member) of the national CBA Women Lawyers Forum.
-She is also the Vice-Chair of Special Olympics Nova Scotia and the former Chair of the Fine Arts Parents Association.
+She is the former Chair of the Fine Arts Parents Association.

 Dalhousie Law School, 1996